 In its drive to lure advertisers, Facebook said today that it’s giving companies more flexibility in how they buy so-called Sponsored Stories ads.
 These ads let marketers pay to insert a message into the News Feed of a person who has signaled affinity for a brand or business.

 Now, advertisers can use an online system, rather than the company’s sales team, to specify where these ads are placed -- whether for mobile users or those who access Facebook via traditional computers.

 Shares of the company have fallen eight of 12 trading days.
-Facebook and Morgan Stanley (MS), its lead underwriter, have faced criticism for increasing the number of shares to be sold in the IPO by 25 percent to 421.2 million just days before the offering, and for boosting the asking price.
+Facebook and Morgan Stanley (MS:US), its lead underwriter, have faced criticism for increasing the number of shares to be sold in the IPO by 25 percent to 421.2 million just days before the offering, and for boosting the asking price.